Clydesdale F.C.: History

-The club was formed in 1872, in the wake of the Queen's Park F.C..
-In 1873, Clydesdale was one of the teams to found the Scottish Football Association, with the club's Archibald Campbell being appointed President, and made a generous donation of £5 towards the cost of the Scottish Cup.
+The club was formed in 1872, in the wake of the Queen's Park.
+In 1873, Clydesdale was one of the teams to found the Scottish Football Association, with the club's Archibald Campbell being appointed president, and made a generous donation of £5 towards the cost of the Scottish Cup.
 This was more than any team other than Queen's Park, which had a much larger membership (103 to Clydesdale's 30 at the time).

 The first Clydesdale player to represent Scotland was William Gibb, who played against England in 1873, scoring a goal.

 The club's fortune took a turn for the better in November 1873 after a dispute within Queen's Park led to international player Frederick Anderson joining Clydesdale, soon followed by a number of players, including internationals Robert W Gardner, who had been the Scottish captain, and David Wotherspoon, who had been the best man at his wedding.
 The bitterness from the split meant Gardner lost the captaincy of the Scottish national side, although he remained captain of the Glasgow select side and teams in trial matches for selecting the Scottish XI.

 1874 Scottish Cup final

 The new players were available to Clydesdale in the first Scottish Cup tournament in 1873–74.
-Clydesdale had won 6–0 in the first round against Granville F.C., with McPherson scoring the competition's first hat-trick.
-In the second round, it took two replays for the club to get past the 3rd Lanarkshire Rifle Volunteers; that put the club through to a semi-final against Blythswood F.C., which ended after 80 minutes, when the match was stopped because of bad light.
+Clydesdale had won 6–0 in the first round against Granville, with McPherson scoring the competition's first hat-trick.
+In the second round, it took two replays for the club to get past the 3rd Lanarkshire Rifle Volunteers; that put the club through to a semi-final against Blythswood, which ended after 80 minutes, when the match was stopped because of bad light.
 However, as Clydesdale was 4–0 up, the result was allowed to stand and Clydesdale put into the final at the first Hampden Park against Queen's Park.

 After half-an-hour of the final, with the scores goalless, a Raeburn shot was fumbled by Dickson in the Queen's Park goal, and the ball "dribbled through between himself and the goalpost" with the spectators behind the goal unanimous in saying that "we all saw definitely – and had not the very slightest doubt – that the ball passed off the goalkeeper's hands between the posts".
 However the referee refused to award a goal, as only one umpire decided the ball had crossed the line.
 Early in the second half, with the wind behind Queen's Park, Billy MacKinnon gave the senior club the lead with "a powerful shot after a superb individual run".
 Robert Leckie scored Queen's Park's second goal with a shot not long before time was called.